The Inside Scoop

 Starts Here

-Bed and Breakfast Etiquette: How Not to Be “That Guest”
+Bed & Breakfast Etiquette: What Guests Should Know (and How Not to Be “That Guest”)

-Welcome to the charming, quirky, INN-spired world of bed & breakfasts – where a little bed and breakfast etiquette goes a long way.
+Welcome to the charming, quirky, INN-spired world of bed & breakfasts – where a little bed & breakfast etiquette goes a long way.

 Fair warning: this might not be your usual travel vibe.
-You’re used to hotel key cards, lobby playlists, and eggs that come from a machine.
-That said, this is the whole point — it’s not a hotel.
+If you’re used to hotel key cards, lobby playlists, and eggs that come from a machine—this is different.
+That’s the whole point.
+It’s not a hotel.
 It’s a story.
 And now, you’re part of it.

-Whether this is your very first b&b stay or just your first stay with us… this guide is here to help you feel right at home from the moment you book to the moment you (begrudgingly) check out.
+Whether this is your very first bed & breakfast stay or just your first stay with us, this guide will help you feel at home—from the moment you book to the moment you (begrudgingly) check out.

 Which brings us here:

-And, by all means, get ready for a stay that’s anything but ordinary.
+And, get ready for a STAY that’s anything but ordinary.

 Here’s How We’re Different